I love cooking and love to show off our traditional Dutch homemade recipes.

-- Boil 6 eggs hard, shock them with cold water.
-Peel 4 eggs and cut them in small pieces.
+- Boil 6 eggs hard, then shock them with cold water.
+Peel 4 of the eggs and cut them in small pieces.
 Take a tablespoon of bacon fat and stir the leek in it for about 5 minutes until it's a bit soft.
-Add the curry powder and take it from the stove.
+Add the curry powder and take it off the stove.

 - Mash the potatoes and add some milk if necessary.
 Add salt and pepper to your taste.

-- Add the bacon (with fat), the leek and the 4 chopped eggs to the mashed potatoes and stir it all.
+- Add the bacon (with fat), the leek and the 4 chopped eggs to the mashed potatoes and stir it all together.
 Put the stew in a nice bowl.

 © 2019 Titia Geertman

 Titia Geertman (author) from Waterlandkerkje - The Netherlands on April 14, 2019: